-Shchepkin) in the context of social thought and the social movements of the nineteenth century.
-Conducted in Russian.
-Prerequisite: Russian 205 or permission of the instructor.
-6 credits, AL; NE, IS, Not offered in 2011-2012

-- 351. Chekhov A study of Chekhov's short fiction, both as an object of literary analysis and in the interpretation of critics, stage directors and filmmakers of the twentieth century.
+351. Chekhov A study of Chekhov's short fiction, both as an object of literary analysis and in the interpretation of critics, stage directors and filmmakers of the twentieth century.
 We will also examine the continuation of the Chekhovian tradition in the works of writers such as Bunin, Petrushevskaia and Pietsukh.
 Conducted in Russian.
 Prerequisite: Russian 205 or permission of the instructor.
-6 credits, AL; LA, IS, Not offered in 2011-2012 - 395.
-Senior Seminar: The Cult of Stalin Drawing on materials from film, literature, architecture, and mass culture, we will examine the cult of Iosif Stalin during "the Leader's" lifetime and continuing into subsequent eras through both repudiation and periodic revivals.
+6 credits, AL; LA, IS, Not offered in 2012-2013

+395. Senior Seminar: The Cult of Stalin Drawing on materials from film, literature, architecture, and mass culture, we will examine the cult of Iosif Stalin during "the Leader's" lifetime and continuing into subsequent eras through both repudiation and periodic revivals.
 We will address the pagan and Christian foundations of the Stalin cult, as well as its connections with the cult of Lenin.
 Conducted entirely in Russian.
 Prerequisite: at least 6 credits at the level of Russian 330 or higher or permission of the instructor.
-6 credits, AL, Not offered in 2011-2012
+6 credits, AL, Spring-A. Dotlibova

-400. Integrative Exercise 6 credits, S/NC, ND, Fall, Winter, Spring-L. Goering, D. Nemec Ignashev
+400. Integrative Exercise 3 credits, S/NC, ND, Spring-L. Goering, D. Nemec Ignashev